gkumar2702/bubu_agent/README.md

 - ✅ Verify your `HF_API_KEY` is correct
 - ✅ Check that your Hugging Face account has API access
 - ✅ Ensure the `HF_MODEL_ID` is valid and accessible

+#### Issue: "Configuration validation errors"
+- ✅ Ensure `whatsapp_provider` is one of: `twilio`, `meta`, `ultramsg`
+- ✅ Check that all required fields for your provider are set
+- ✅ Verify no extra spaces or quotes in environment variables

+#### Issue: "Message already sent today"
+- ✅ This is expected behavior - idempotency protection is working
+- ✅ Check the database: `sqlite3 bubu_agent.db "SELECT * FROM messages_sent ORDER BY date DESC LIMIT 5;"`
+- ✅ Wait until tomorrow or use a different message type

 ## Configuration